Estimate for concentration level of the Adams functional and extremals for Adams-type inequality: Preliminaries

 Let $\Omega^{*}=B_R$ be the ball of radio $R>0$ centered at 0 in $\mathbb{R}^n$ such that $|\Omega^{*}|=|\Omega|$.
 Let $u:\Omega\rightarrow\mathbb{R}$ be a measurable function.
 We denote by

 the {\it decreasing rearrangement} of $u$ and by

 the {\it spherically symmetric decreasing rearrangement} of $u$, where $\omega_{n}$ is the volume of the unit ball on $\mathbb{R}^n$.
-In \cite[Theorem 1]{Talenti1976} Talenti presented the result known as Talenti comparison principle, that is \begin{theorem} Let $\Omega\subset \mathbb{R}^n$ be a smooth bounded domain and $f\in C_0^{\infty}(\Omega)$.
+In \cite[Theorem 1]{Talenti1976} Talenti presented the result known as Talenti comparison principle, which in particular implies in the following result \begin{theorem} Let $\Omega\subset \mathbb{R}^n$ be a bounded domain and $f\in C_0^{\infty}(\Omega)$.
 If $u$ is a solution of

 and $v$ is a solution of